 - Empowering people and communities

-The Higg FSLM evaluation begins with a self-assessment completed by the factory, which is subsequently verified by an SAC-approved verifier to confirm the assessment questions were understood and answered correctly and the data is reliable.
-During verification, approved verifiers review the factory’s responses and conduct semi-announced onsite verification, which includes an opening and closing meeting, document review, worker interviews, and a facility walk-through.
+The SLCP CAF evaluation begins with a self-assessment completed by the factory, which is subsequently verified by an SLCP-approved verifier to confirm the assessment questions were understood and answered correctly and the data is reliable.
+During verification, approved verifiers review the factory’s responses and conduct semi-announced onsite verification, which includes an opening and closing meeting, document review, factory employee interviews , and a facility walk-through.
 With industry adoption of this tool, duplicative auditing is eliminated, and brands can collaborate with their shared factories to use one data set to drive social and labour improvements in their supply chains.

-Once factories are successfully onboarded, we evaluate 100% of our Tier 1 final assembly factories’ continued compliance to our Code and local law through the use of the Higg FSLM.
-We use a risk-based approach to determine our engagement level with Tier 2 material suppliers, prioritizing our engagement with factories that account for approximately 80% of our materials volume by dollars spent.
+Once factories are successfully onboarded, we evaluate 100% of our Tier 1 final assembly and footwear Tier 1 subcontractor factories’ continued compliance to our Code and local law through the use of a verified SLCP CAF assessment.
+We use a risk-based approach to determine our engagement level with Tier 2 material suppliers, prioritizing our engagement with factories that account for approximately 80% of our materials volume by dollar spend.

-We also use the Higg FSLM to gain visibility into other Tier 2 factories located in countries that are identified as high-risk for foreign migrant workers.
+We also use a verified SLCP CAF assessment to gain visibility into other Tier 2 factories located in countries that are identified as high-risk for foreign migrant labour.
 We recognize that forced labour concerns of foreign migrant workers are among the most serious challenges facing the apparel and footwear industry.
-As a founding signatory of the Commitment to Responsible Recruitment, we commit to work with our global supply chain partners to create conditions so that no worker pays for their job, workers retain control of their travel documents and have full freedom of movement, and all workers are informed of the basic terms of their employment before leaving home.
+As a founding signatory of the Commitment to Responsible Recruitment, we commit to work with our global supply chain partners to create conditions so that no worker pays for their job, workers receive a timely refund of fees and costs paid to obtain or maintain their job, workers retain control of their travel documents and all workers are informed of the basic terms of their employment before leaving home.

 Environmental responsibility assessment

-To achieve our sustainable manufacturing objective, we assess the environmental performance of facilities that manufacture our product and materials through the industry-standardized tool, the Higg Facility Environmental Module (Higg FEM).
-We have used this tool with our Tier 1 final assembly factories since 2014 and 80% (by dollars spent) of our Tier 2 material suppliers since 2019.
+To achieve our objective to reduce environmental impact at the factories manufacturing Brooks product and materials, we assess their environmental performance through the industry-standardized tool, the Higg Facility Environmental Module (Higg FEM).
+We have used this tool with our Tier 1 final assembly factories since 2014 and 80% (by dollar spend) of our Tier 2 material suppliers since 2019.
 Following the completion of this self-assessment, all factories are required to verify the accuracy of their assessment via an SAC-approved verifier.

 Our expectation is that all factories achieve Higg FEM level 1.
 This level of performance indicates that the factory has a good understanding of its environmental impact and is tracking its sustainability performance.
 To improve performance, we review each verified assessment and identify specific actions the factory will need to take to achieve the level 1 performance requirement.
-For those factories that already achieve level 1, we work with them to develop an action plan toward achieving the longer-term goal of level 3 performance, which indicates that the factory has implemented leading practices to reduce environmental impact.
+For those factories that have already achieved level 1, we work with them to develop an action plan toward our long-term expectation to progressively improve their Higg FEM performance level, indicating the factory is implementing leading practices to reduce environmental impact.